 Coconut Sugar: this is a lower-glycemic, lower histamine sweetener that adds a nice toasty flavor to the final pancakes.

-How to make gluten-free pancakes: step-by-step instructions
+🥞 How to Make Oat Milk Pancakes: step-by-step instructions

 Step 1.
 The first thing you need to do is prepare your egg replacement.
 If you'd prefer to use a regular egg, skip this very long step and omit the flax seed and the 3 Tablespoons of water.
 If using flax, in a large bowl, measure out 1 Tablespoon of flax seed meal.